 GOVERNOR SCOTT WALKER REPUBLICAN, WISCONSIN: I wouldn't have to raise or spend a penny, if it weren't for the out-of-state interests being involved in the recall in the first place.

 MIKKELSON: Recent polls show that if Mayor Barrett wins the primary, he and Governor Walker will be locked in a dead heat.
 But the challenge for Barrett would be to get backing from the same unions that supported Falk.

 For NPR News, I'm Marti Mikkelson in Milwaukee.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.